 The wheels and axles can now be fitted after first cleaning any paint out of the axle bushes and checking for free running by pushing an axle only, through each pair of bushes.
+First, check that each end of an axle will easily pass through the axle bush.
+If not, gently file the round end of the axle to remove any burrs that may be there.

 Start with the rear wheels first.
-Push an axle partly through one side bush, slip two wheels on from inside the frame with the bosses and grub screws both towards the inside.
+Push an axle partly through one axle bush, slip two flanged wheels on from inside the frame, with the bosses and grub screws both towards the inside.
 Now push the axle through the other bush.
-The next step is to fit the outside cranks.
+Don't fit the front and middle axles yet.
+We will come to these later.
+The next step is to fit the outside cranks to this rear axle.